PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: PIQL

 where $0 \leq Q^{\pi}, V^{\pi} \leq \frac{R_{\max}}{1-\gamma} =: V_{\max}$. \end{lemma}

-Based on the Lemma.~\ref{lemma2}, to achieve the optimal policy with high probability, $\epsilon$ must be set to a large value.
-However, this requirement contradicts the assumptions of the policy evaluation method, rendering the wBC policy improvement approach unsuitable for Proj-IQL.
+Based on the Lemma~\ref{lemma2}, to achieve the optimal policy with high probability, $\epsilon$ must be set to a large value.
+However, this requirement contradicts the assumption in Theorem~\ref{theorem1} of the policy evaluation stage, rendering the wBC policy improvement approach unsuitable for PIQL.
 By contrast, the support constraint-based policy improvement method, as presented in Eq.~\eqref{Eq-STR-Pi}, relaxes the density constraint.
-Consequently, we adopt the support constraint-based method for policy improvement, shown as follows,
+Consequently, we adopt the support constraint-based method for policy improvement in PIQL, shown as follows,

-where $f(s, a; \Bar{\pi}_{\phi}, \tau_{\text{proj}}) = \exp\left(\frac{A^{\Bar{\pi}_{\phi}}_{\tau_{\text{proj}}}(s, a)}{\lambda} \right), A^{\Bar{\pi}_{\phi}}_{\tau_{\text{proj}}}(s, a) = Q^{\Bar{\pi}_{\phi}}_{\tau_{\text{proj}}}(s, a) - V^{\Bar{\pi}_{\phi}}_{\tau_{\text{proj}}}(s)$.
+where $A^{\Bar{\pi}_{\phi}}_{\tau_{\text{proj}}}(s, a) = Q^{\Bar{\pi}_{\phi}}_{\tau_{\text{proj}}}(s, a) - V^{\Bar{\pi}_{\phi}}_{\tau_{\text{proj}}}(s)$.